AdaCore/spark2014/lrm/source/packages.rst

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Language feature:

-   * This language feature allows an explicit statement of the hidden state declared in a package and the mapping of that hidden state to the state abstractions declared for the package.

-#.
 Needs to be met by language feature:

    * For each state abstraction, it shall be possible to define the set of hidden